ietf-wg-acme/acme/draft-ietf-acme-acme.md

 To prove control of the identifier and receive authorization, the client needs to respond with information to complete the challenges.
-To do this, the client updates the authorization object received from the server by filling in any required information in the elements of the "challenges" dictionary.
+To do this, the client updates the authorization object received from the server by filling in any required information in the elements of the "challenges" object.
 (This is also the stage where the client should perform any actions required by the challenge.)